 Various life situations compel adults to ask for the change of their name.
 Whether they do it because they simple don’t like the name their parents gave them, or they modify it when getting married or after divorce, it can be complex administrative procedure with a lot of paperwork.
 Roughly speaking, if you want a new name, you need to go through four phases.
 Complete all the forms and papers the family law imposes, and then file them.
 The family law in most states considers a name changing to be a public record issue, so the next phase is to publish a notice of petition.
 Once all this is completed, submit your documents to the family law court and the judge will either set a hearing, either grants you a new name without hearing.
-If you are not sure which forms and papers are needed you can call boca raton family lawyer and ask him for help.
+Navigate to this web-site if you wish to read more.

 Before filing a petition, the family court will ask you to submit Cover sheet, a document stating your generalia that will be used to open your case in the court’s administration.
 Petition for change of name is crucial document.
 It contains information about your current name, a name you’d like to change it into and all the reasons for triggering this procedure.
 After filing a petition, the court’s clerk will provide you with notice of petition that you should publish in newspapers.
 Request for summary disposition is a document you submit to the court in order to ask the judge to grant you a new name without hearing.
 The last official form you need to complete is Order for name change.
 This document will be signed by judge if your request is granted.

 After you pay the fee, you can file your documentation in person, by mail or online.
 The notice of petitions has to be published in newspaper for 3 weeks in a row.
 This step can be avoided by asking the family court to waive the requirement and is usually approved if a petitioner considers that publishing the notice could risk or harm his personal safety.